Last Updated: May 10, 2021

 Vaccine Packaging Disposal

 To maintain security and safety of the vaccines, proper disposal of all vaccine packaging is crucial.
 If vaccine packaging is not disposed of properly, bad actors can reuse this packaging for nefarious reasons.
+See this Department of Defense memo for more information.

 - All Pfizer shipper boxes should be shipped back to Pfizer utilizing the return mail label included with the shipment.
 Pfizer provides these instructions on the return process.